 Designer of Hallo Bay Camp

-The bear observation out in the field is conducted under the direction of our professional guides whose primary duties include the safety of our guests and the continued preservation of this unique area and its magnificent wildlife.
-Along with our guides, the camp personnel play a very important role in preserving this wilderness area.
-Unlike other operations which utilize bear traumatizing high voltage electric fences, rubber bullets and mace type sprays to discourage bears, Hallo Bay denies bears the opportunity to learn bad habits, but does not discourage their natural curiosity of their surroundings.
-Thus it is common to see bears in the camp, but in twenty years of operation we have never had a bear cause damage.
+The bear observation out in the field is conducted under the direction of our professional naturalists whose primary duties include the safety of our guests and the continued preservation of this unique area and its magnificent wildlife.
+Along with our naturalists, the camp personnel play a very important role in preserving this wilderness area.
+Unlike other operations which utilize bear traumatizing rubber bullets and mace type sprays to discourage bears, Hallo Bay denies bears the opportunity to learn bad habits, but does not discourage their natural curiosity of their surroundings.
+Thus it is common to see bears by the safari camp, but in twenty years of operation we have never had a bear cause damage.
 Hallo Bay personnel utilize the experience and the vast knowledge gained by many years along with lots of common sense to co-exist with these bears in a peaceful and serene environment.

 While Hallo Bay personnel do everything reasonably possible to maintain and protect this pristine wilderness area, we also need the understanding and cooperation of our guests in order to do it in a manner beneficial to the habitat and wildlife it contains.